-Ban on Plastic Bag and Polystyrene Foam Products
+Ban on Plastic Bags and Polystyrene Foam Products

-To assist in determining if your business is impacted by the law, a document has been developed that may be used as a guide.
-Please see the New Jersey Department of Environmental Protection's (DEP) list of effected establishments and products for clarification .
+Learn if your business will be impacted by the law.
+Please see the New Jersey Department of Environmental Protection's (DEP) list of affected establishments and products for clarification .

 With the ban, New Jersey takes a leadership role in addressing the problem of plastic pollution with solutions to protect the environment for future generations.
 Most single-use plastic carryout bags end up in landfills, are incinerated or accumulate in the environment.
 They litter and degrade the quality of waterways and oceans where they do not biodegrade, and through photodegradation release chemicals into the environment that are harmful to human health.
 This negatively impacts major contributors to the New Jersey economy such as the tourism, fishing, shipping industries and recreation.